jacobsanz97/jacobsanz97.github.io/_pages/about.md

 Hi, welcome to my website!
 ======
--I am currently a Neuroscience MSc student at McGill University.
+-I am currently a Neuroscience PhD Candidate at McGill University.

 -I have a BSc in Honours Computer Science from McGill.

--I am interested in Neuroimaging, Big Data, Statistics (specially the Bayesian kind), and Data Reproducibility.
+-I am interested in Neuroimaging, Big Data, Statistics (specially the Bayesian kind), Machine Learning, and Data Reproducibility.

 -I work in the [NeuroDataScience: ORIGAMI](https://neurodatascience.github.io/) and [Big Data Infrastructures for Neuroinformatics](https://big-data-lab-team.github.io) labs, under the supervision of Profs.
 JB Poline and Tristan Glatard.

--In my free time you'll probably find me playing guitar, recording music, or running and skipping rope.
+-In my free time you'll probably find me playing guitar, recording music, or working out.

--You can check out the music I publish on my [Spotify page](https://open.spotify.com/artist/1FfOjDCHlpzmu8VCegGAo5) (or any of the other streaming platforms).
+-You can check out the music I publish on my [Spotify page](https://open.spotify.com/artist/1FfOjDCHlpzmu8VCegGAo5) (or most of the other streaming platforms).